mosi2002/VHDL_simulation/README.md

 # Acknowledgments
-This was a project for Digital logic circuit.
+This is  a project in Digital Logic Circuits, which was rigorously assessed, and was awarded an outstanding score of 95 out of 100.